SabonaWaktole/SabonaWaktole/README.md

 - 👋 Hi, I’m @ Sabona Waktole
 - 👀 I’m interested in.
 Data analysis, Data Science AI, and Machine learning
-- 🌱 I’m currently learning  computer science and engineering
+- 🌱 I’m currently learning  computer science and engineering and working as data science intern
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .here is my email sebonawaktole@gmail.com here is my telegram user name @Sabona_Waktole